carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 collector can find the associated allocation from an arbitrary interior derived pointer.

+By default RewriteStatepointsForGC passes in ``0xABCDEF00`` as the statepoint ID and ``0`` as the number of patchable bytes to the newly constructed ``gc.statepoint``.
+These values can be configured on a per-callsite basis using the attributes ``"statepoint-id"`` and ``"statepoint-num-patch-bytes"``.
+If a call site is marked with a ``"statepoint-id"`` function attribute and its value is a positive integer (represented as a string), then that value is used as the ID of the newly constructed ``gc.statepoint``.
+If a call site is marked with a ``"statepoint-num-patch-bytes"`` function attribute and its value is a positive integer, then that value is used as the 'num patch bytes' parameter of the newly constructed ``gc.statepoint``.
+The ``"statepoint-id"`` and ``"statepoint-num-patch-bytes"`` attributes are not propagated to the ``gc.statepoint`` call or invoke if they could be successfully parsed.

-In practice, RewriteStatepointsForGC can be run much later in the pass pipeline, after most optimization is already done.
+In practice, RewriteStatepointsForGC should be run much later in the pass pipeline, after most optimization is already done.
 This helps to improve the quality of the generated code when compiled with garbage collection support.
-In the long run, this is the intended usage model.
-At this time, a few details have yet to be worked out about the semantic model required to guarantee this is always correct.
-As such, please use with caution and report bugs.

 .. _PlaceSafepoints:

 PlaceSafepoints
 ^^^^^^^^^^^^^^^^

-The pass PlaceSafepoints transforms a function's IR by replacing any call or invoke instructions with appropriate ``gc.statepoint`` and ``gc.result`` pairs, and inserting safepoint polls sufficient to ensure running code checks for a safepoint request on a timely manner.
+The pass PlaceSafepoints inserts safepoint polls sufficient to ensure running code checks for a safepoint request on a timely manner.
 This pass is expected to be run before RewriteStatepointsForGC and thus does not produce full relocation sequences.

 As an example, given input IR of the following: